Shiga Prefecture Sights

 Castles

-- Nagahama Castle 長浜城 - Nagahama Castle is a lakeside castle within a large park.
+- Nagahama Castle 長浜城 - Nagahama Castle (reconstructed) in Nagahama, Shiga Prefecture is a lakeside castle within Hokoen Park.
 The original castle was built by Toyotomi Hideyoshi in the 16th century who lived in Nagahama Castle until 1582.
-The current castle tower was reconstructed in 1983.
+The current building was reconstructed in 1983.
 It serves as a history museum.
+Hokoen Park fronting Lake Biwa is noted for cherry blossoms and plum blossoms.
+Map

 - Azuchi Castle 安土城跡 - Built in 1579 by Oda Nobunaga, Azuchi Castle was unique for its octagonal castle tower.
-It was attacked and destroyed only 3 years later.
+It was attacked and destroyed only three years later.
 The castle ruins are on a hill in Azuchi-cho.
 Lots of stone work remains.
-A replica of the top portion of the castle tower is displayed at a museum near the castle ruins.
+A replica of the top portion of the castle tower is displayed at a museum called Nobunaga no Yakata near the castle ruins.
+Map

-- Odani Castle 小谷城 - Odani Castle ruins in Kohoku-cho was originally built in 1524 atop Mt.
+- Odani Castle 小谷城 - Originally built in 1524 atop Mt.
 Odani (495 m).
 The Azai clan called it home for three generations until they were defeated by Oda Nobunaga who bestowed the castle to Hashiba (Toyotomi) Hideyoshi.
 However, Toyotomi built and occupied a castle in Nagahama, abandoning Odani.
 No buildings have survived, but there are many rock walls and foundations remaining.
+Odani Castle enjoyed the spotlight in 2011 when NHK TV broadcast a year-long period drama centering on one of Nagamasa's daughters named Go.
+Map

 Temples